elf4j/elf4j-provider/README.md

 duty back to its own business.

 Some logging information has to be gathered by the main application thread, synchronously to the business domain workflow.
-Namely, caller thread and detail information such as method name, line number, or file name are performance-wise expensive to retrieve, yet unavailable for a different/asynchronous thread to look up.
+For example, caller thread and detail information such as method name, line number, or file name are performance-wise expensive to retrieve, yet unavailable for a different/asynchronous thread to look up.
 In general, the elf4j-engine takes measures to minimize the synchronous work portion before handing off the rest to an asynchronous process.
 Nevertheless, it helps if the client application can do without performance-sensitive log information when